picoruby/picoruby.github.io/pages/picoruby/contribution.md

 If you are interested in contributing to the documentation, please visit the repository: [https://github.com/picoruby/picoruby.github.io](https://github.com/picoruby/picoruby.github.io)

+### Sponsoring

+By becoming a GitHub sponsor of PicoRuby, you can support us financially.
+The sponsorship funds will be used for purchases such as microcontrollers, peripheral devices, testing equipment, and more, assisting us in various ways: [https://github.com/sponsors/picoruby](https://github.com/sponsors/picoruby)

 ### Using PicoRuby and writing about it

 Above all, create your projects using PicoRuby and share them through your Twitter or blog.